SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/active-directory-json.md

-## Install the Active Directory JSON App
+## Installing the Active Directory JSON App

 To install the app: